cbrownstein-lambda/lambda-kb-articles/configure-bios-multi-gpu.md

    - On machines with AMD processors, disable Simultaneous Multithreading (SMT) in the BIOS.

-   On machines with AMD processors, you can alternatively disable SMT by adding to add `/etc/default/grub` the following parameters:
+   On machines with AMD processors, you can alternatively disable SMT by first adding `amd_iommu=on iommu=pt` to `/etc/default/grub`, then running `sudo update-grub`.

-         amd_iommu=on iommu=pt

-   Then, run `sudo update-grub`.